More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

-The motivation behind the CCS constraints is that, in order to minimize $\ell_{CCS}$, attention models will learn to diminish the attention weights of the key fragments that are relevant to $\bar{q_{p}}$.
-As a result, the information that is relevant to $\bar{q_{p}}$ and thus irrelevant to $q_i$, is eliminated.
-However, $\ell_{CCS}$ is intractable in practice.
-To move beyond this limitation, we only sample one query fragment and its correspondent swapped query fragment to calculate $\ell_{CCS}$, as shown in Equation \ref{eq:s_value_z}.
+The CCS constraint will enforce the cross-modal attention model to diminish the attention weights of the key fragments that are relevant to $\hat{q}_{i}$.
+As a result, the information that is relevant to $\hat{q}_i$ but irrelevant to $q_i$ is eliminated.